matt1187/765VL/readme.md

 - cheap Trio64V+ PCI card as component-donor.

 # Issues
 - 50 MHz bus-clock -> RAMDAC isn't capable to handle of high clock (graphic artifact in DOOM).
-Except this issues, is video card stable.
+Except this issues,  video car is stable.
 - some motherboard (SIS 496/497, UM8810  ) doesn't work with zero waitstate of 765VL.
 - some issues with zero waitstate (win 3.1 artificial, crash) VLB interface buggy ? -> original STB card runs with 1 waitstate.
 - small SOJ-40 footprint requires good solder skill.
 (It works fine with stencil )